 As Sonya bought and sold the shares within 12 months, she uses the 'other' method to calculate her capital gain.
 She cannot use the indexation or discount method.
 Her capital gain is:

-As she has no other CGT event and does not have any capital losses, Sonya completes item 18 on her tax return (supplementary section) as follows:
+As she has no other CGT event and does not have any capital losses, Sonya writes the following at item 18 on her tax return (supplementary section):